AllanPatrickS/SeraQDaFrontEnd/README.md

 # SeraQDaFrontEnd
-FrontEnd da feature "Será que dá" desenvolvido durante a Hackathon BRASA Hacks 2020.
+Front end of the app "Será que dá" for the Hackaton BRASA Hacks 2020.

+# How to run
++ You must have React 16.9+ installed
++ Install the required dependencies running `npm install` inside the project folder.
++ You can run the app with `npm run start`